CryptoTotalWar/algorand_challenges/README.md

 3. **Confirm the Transaction**:
    After funding, you'll receive a transaction confirmation.
 You can view the transaction details at the provided link.

+### Fund your account with the online testnet dispenser

+You can also fund online with the testnet dispenser, but its not as fun..: https://bank.testnet.algorand.network/

 ## Important Notes

 - The mnemonic phrase is sensitive information.
 Store it securely and do not expose it publicly.